Resettlement

 Independent

 UNHCR works in collaboration with PMM to identify the most vulnerable cases and to assess their eligibility for resettlement.
 As of 10 September 2018, PMM pre-identifies cases based on vulnerability and refers them to UNHCR, similar to the procedure already followed for temporary protection beneficiaries (see Temporary Protection: Resettlement).
 In general, stakeholders have noticed that the criteria and standards of ‘vulnerability’ used now by PMM are different from the ones of UNHCR and NGOs.
-For instance, LGBTI people are not considered as vulnerable.[1]
+For instance, LGBTQI+ people or people living with HIV are not considered as vulnerable.[1]
 The final decisions on resettlement are taken by the receiving countries.

 Table of contents